vasylsidnenko/swift-ai-api/README.md

 - Supports keyword-based question generation
 - Web interface with collapsible AI settings
 - Optional validation for generated questions to ensure quality
+- Evaluation criteria for each difficulty level
+- Processing time measurement for question generation and validation

 ## Architecture